 Difference in Design

-It almost seems too good to be true, but if you try the AeroPress and are used to cleaning a French press, you’ll find it remarkable how efficient the clean-up process is to manage.
-Compared with the French press frequent coffee grounds in cup and coffee grounds that remain after a cleaning attempt is made, the AeroPress used coffee grounds are simply pressed with a rubber seal through the brewing chamber and into the trash can.
-Then you just rinse out the unit and you’re good to go for your next cup of coffee.
-This makes it great for camping or travel.
+The AeroPress used coffee grounds are simply pressed with a rubber seal through the brewing chamber and into the trash can or for compost.
+Then you just rinse out the Aeropress and you’re good to go for your next cup of coffee.
+This is why, in addition to being light and made out of plastic, that it makes it great for camping or travel.

 Are you brewing for more than one cup of coffee at a sitting?
 As of the time of this writing, the AeroPress makes one cup of coffee.
 Depending on the size you get, the average French press makes about four cups of coffee.
 And there are larger French presses on the market that brew even larger batches of coffee. (see my article on how to brew with a French Press)